Sunday, December 01, 2024

 --from Kirkus Review on Horses All Over Hell, June 15, 2023

-Ryan’s novel God's Hacker is forthcoming from Sunbury Press in 2025.
+Ryan’s novel The Lord's Hacker is forthcoming from Sunbury Press in 2025.

 Here is the first blurb.